micro-os-plus/utils-lists-xpack/README-MAINTAINER.md

 ## TODO

-- Arm toolchains newer than 11.2.1-1.2.2 tail to build; update
+- Arm toolchains newer than 11.2.1-1.2.2 fail to build; update